An Integrated Ecosystem

 The components of the ecosystem are integrated to make using the systems with your data as easy as possible.
 Many research groups have access to multiple systems in the ecosystem, for example so that both batch and interactive computation can be used to process datasets, with all systems accessing the same storage.

-Components of the CIR ecosystem
+Components of the RI Ecosystem

 Components of the UoM Campus CIR Ecosystem (Click for larger image.)